 Hospitals and Residential Aged Care Facilities may often have a lack of staff trained in palliative care and/or Advance Care Plans.
 Staff can be overworked and exhausted, without enough time to discuss your individual needs, or those of your loved ones.
 This is why it is important to take the time ahead of time to think about what you would like, discuss it with those people caring for you or likely to make decisions about you, and make sure your wishes are clear for others to see and access in an emergency.
 If you make your choices with an Advance Care Plan you will avoid your family having to “plan on the run” inside a busy hospital ward.
 And you will avoid mistakes being made about the direction you want your care to take.

 Fear and denial

 Fear is incredibly powerful.
 The truth is many of us are fearful of talking about dying.
 We will make a will that benefits other people.
 We will plan a funeral that benefits those who know us.
 But we won’t make an Advance Care Plan that benefits us.
 With Touchstone Life Care we help you look after yourself.
 We take away the uncertainty and make things clear.
 We break down the medical jargon into words you can understand.
 And we describe scenarios to illustrate what sort of choices you can make.
 So you can make your values and preferences known, using specific examples to help make things clear.
 No medicine can prevent denial.
 But Touchstone Life Care can help take away the fear and help you start talking about you.
 Here are some practical hints about how to start talking about you.
 Other ways you can talk about your wishes in a safe, non-fearful way are at death cafes, with group events, and even death festivals.
-Check out our Calendar of Events here to see what’s on near you.

 Leaving A Legacy